A151 road: History: turnpike roads

 From Spalding, through Holbeach to Long Sutton, beyond the end of the modern A151, the road was turnpiked in 1764.
 It was freed from tolls on 1 November 1866.
 It may not be coincidental that this was the year of the final opening of the railway from Bourne to King's Lynn, the line having been opened in stages from 1858.
-This road was declared a main road by the Highways Act of 1878.
+This road was declared a main road by the Highways Act 1878.